-Welcome to the Psychology Department at Tennessee State University, where students matter first!
+Welcome to the Psychology Department at Tennessee State University, where student success matters!

 Our primary mission in the Department of Psychology is to meet students where they are today and take them where they want to be by providing all students with the best possible mentorship, training, and education in the exciting field of psychology.
 From undergraduate research experiences examining the auditory systems of primate brains, to school-based preparation for a career as a school counselor—we have much to offer in a variety of subfields of psychology.